-Afterwards, I’m gonna introduce you to NLog which is a specific type of logging framework that we’re gonna be using for doing logging within test automation.
+Afterward, I’m gonna introduce you to NLog which is a specific type of logging framework that we’re gonna be using for doing logging within test automation.

-Afterwards, I’m gonna introduce you to how to install NLog and then we’re gonna learn how to configure NLog in the NLog.config file.
+Afterward, I’m gonna introduce you to how to install NLog and then we’re gonna learn how to configure NLog in the NLog.config file.

-Afterwards, you’ll learn how to make the logs actually work and perform their actual operations that they’re supposed to do.
+Afterward, you’ll learn how to make the logs actually work and perform their actual operations that they’re supposed to do.

 And then finally we’ll finish up with a final exam, it will be both a video exam where I’m gonna test your skills and a written exam all to make sure that you actually cement all of the knowledge.